SitecorePowerShell/Book/toolbox.md

 ##### Index Viewer

-The Index Viewer provides similar functionality to the [Index Viewer][1] module.
+This tool provides similar functionality to the [Index Viewer][1] module.

+##### Logged in Session Manager

+View the list of user sessions and "kick" them out as needed.

 #### Create Tools for the Toolbox